-I do, but full disclosure: the reason I soak my beans is because my Mom (The Mother Unit) told me I should.
+I do, but full disclosure: the reason I soak my beans is that my Mom (The Mother Unit) told me I should.

-Let’s face it, the reason we do a lot of things in the kitchen is because one of our mentors told us to do it that way, or we are just copying the way they did it.
-While there is absolutely nothing wrong with that, it does tend to limit our thinking.
-The way we cook beans is not immune.
+Let’s face it, the reason we do a lot of things in the kitchen is that our mentors told us to do things a certain way.
+While there is nothing wrong with that, it does tend to limit our thinking.
+The way we cook dry beans is not immune.
 Something as seemingly simple as cooking a pot of beans can be wrought with angst and shaded in mystery and myth.
-Should you soak your beans?
+Should you soak your dry beans?
 When do you add salt?
 Why aren't my beans getting soft?
 Guess what.
 Like with most things, there is no right or wrong way or answer, so no wonder it can have us scratching our heads.
 Let’s take a look and see if we can take the angst out of a pot of beans.

-Research indicates that soaking some beans does indeed shorten cooking time but its only marginal, and there is a tradeoff with flavor.
-Soaked beans may lose some of their flavor and perhaps some nutrients and soaking does nothing for the FPP, which is more complicated.
-If soaking the beans will have the desired effect depends more on the type of bean, how long they have been in the pantry and a couple of other factors.
+Research indicates that soaking some beans does indeed shorten cooking time but it’s only marginal and there is a tradeoff with flavor.
+Soaked beans may lose some of their flavors and perhaps some nutrients and it does nothing to reduce the FPP, which is more complicated.
+If soaking the beans will have the desired effect depends more on the type of bean, how long they have been in the pantry, and a couple of other factors.
 For example, Black-eyed Peas, split peas and lentils are smaller and softer beans and don't require soaking.
-If you have time for a longer simmer, the marginal benefit of shorter cooking time may not be worth it.
+If you have the time, a longer simmer may offset the marginal benefits of shorter cooking time from soaking.
 Like most things, it's a matter of personnel preference.

 If you’re going to soak, Camellia Brand suggests three soaking methods depending upon your preference and how much time you have.
 For all three, rinse the beans in a colander to remove any dust before soaking.
 Pick through the beans to remove inferior beans or pebbles.
 (I never have understood where the pebbles would come from, but get them out of there before you break a tooth).
 When you’re done soaking and ready to cook, just drain and rinse the beans or you can continue cooking them in the soaking water.